RichardFreedman/Encoding_Music/01_Tutorials/10_Pandas_Maps.md

 Building up a complex map in the ways explained above would be tedious at best, and involve a lot of careful work to make sure that any custom sizes, colors, and connecting lines were done correctly.

-But there is a better way to do this:  populate your map coordinates and features from a **dataframe**, since this is where you can keep the coordinates and metadata in the same row.
-These individual rows will in turn be passed into the Plotly Graph Object to create the map.
+But there is a better way to do this:  populate your map coordinates and features from a **dataframe**, since it is likely that you will gathered your data in a JSON-like dictionary, and then enriched the data with various attributes (for instance, color, or size of each place).
+Provided that you have carefully checked the data for NANs or other irregularities, you can simply **pass each column to relevant Graph Object** and create the map.

 ### A Simple Example:  Two-College Dataframe